nus-cs2103-AY2122S1/tp/docs/team/harry-gao-h.md

   * What it does: allows the user to undo all previous commands one at a time.
   * Sample pull request: [\#102](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/102)
   * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
   * Highlights: This enhancement affects existing commands and commands to be added in future and requires an analysis of design alternatives.
-The implementation was also challenging as it required changes to existing commands .
+The implementation was also challenging as it required changes to existing commands.
-  * Credits: The design of undo feature is adapted from [here](https://stackoverflow.com/questions/11530276/how-do-i-implement-a-simple-undo-redo-for-actions-in-java.)
+  * Credits: The design of undo feature is adapted from [here](https://stackoverflow.com/questions/11530276/how-do-i-implement-a-simple-undo-redo-for-actions-in-java.).